-The ultimate value of the DLDS option depends on the length of the rf power pulse that can be generated by the modulator and klystron, and the number of klystrons that can be combined by the DLDS.
+The ultimate value of the DLDS option depends on the length of the rf pulse that can be generated by the modulator and klystron, and the number of klystrons that can be combined by the DLDS.
 The present IGBT modulators and SLAC XP klystrons are designed to generate pulses of up to 3.2 μ s.
-PPM klystrons have been tested up to 2.4 μ s, but running to date has been limited to 1.6 μ s pulses to establish the validity of the GLC/NLC SLED-II Baseline design.
+PPM klystrons have been tested up to 2.4 μ s, but running to date has been limited to 1.6 μ s pulses to establish the validity of the SLED-II Baseline design.

-The pursuit of DLDS option by the NLC/GLC groups will be conducted according to the following path:
+The GLC/NLC groups plan to pursue the DLDS according to the following path:

-- 1. We note that the GLC/NLC SLED II Baseline is fully responsive to the needs of the linear collider providing e^+e^- collisions at $E{CM} = 0.5 \sim 1$ TeV.
-The primary focus of development activities by NLC/GLC groups in the forthcoming years is to establish the final engineering designs and industrialization of the required components for SLED-II, consistent with the time chart that has been outlined by ILCSC. - 2.
+- 1. We note that the X-band SLED II Baseline is fully responsive to the needs of the linear collider providing e^+e^- collisions at $E{CM} = 0.5 \sim 1$ TeV.
+The primary focus of development activities by the GLC/NLC groups in the next years is to establish the final engineering designs and industrialization of the required components for SLED-II, consistent with the time chart that has been outlined by ILCSC. - 2.
 Testing of klystrons and IGBT modulators, with pulse lengths up to $3.2 \ \mu$ s, will be done on the time-available basis, in as much as it does not negatively impact the Baseline efforts in 1. - 3.
 With the development status of the efforts in 1 and 2, a review will be made on the possibility of building a prototype DLDS system either at NLCTA or at GLCTA. - 4.
-By the time the international TDR is complete at the end of 2007, a decision will be made concerning whether or not we would implement DLDS at GLC/NLC, and if so when.
+By the time the international TDR is complete at the end of 2007, a decision will be made concerning whether or not we would implement DLDS at the X-band LC, and if so when.